KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 How To Convert Dd Hh Mm Time Format To Hours Or Minutes In Excel?

-Supposing you have a list of date format as DD:HH:MM which means days, hours, minutes, but now, you need to convert this to hours or minutes.
+Supposing you have a list of date formats as DD:HH:MM, which means days, hours, minutes, but now, you need to convert this to hours or minutes.
 This article will talk about how to convert the DD:HH:MM time format to hours or minutes in Excel.

 How To Convert Decimal Hours/Minutes To Time Format In Excel?

-In some cases, you may record time as decimal hours or minutes such as this 31.23, how can you convert this decimal hours or decimal minutes to standard time format hh:mm:ss as below screenshot shown.
+In some cases, you may record time as decimal hours or minutes, such as this 31.23.
+How can you convert these decimal hours or decimal minutes to standard time format hh:mm:ss, as screenshot below?
 In this article, I introduce some tricks for you to quickly finish this conversion in Excel.

 How To Convert Time Format From 12 Hour To 24 Hour And Vice Versa In Excel?

-When you work on Excel in your daily work, you may use different time format under different conditions, such as 12 hour format and 24 hour format as following screenshot shown.
-But, how could you convert time format from 12 hour to 24 hour and vice versa in Excel?
+When you work on Excel in your daily work, you may use different time formats under different conditions, such as 12-hour format and 24-hour format, as following screenshot.
+But, how could you convert time format from12 12-hour to 24-hour and vice versa in Excel?

 How To Display Time In Minutes Format Only In Excel?